-As a rowing community, this means we must listen to the guidance from the Government, from waterways authorities and within this document and apply it sensibly at a local level.
+As a rowing community, this means we must listen to the guidance and legislation from the Government, from navigation (waterways) authorities, from local authorities and within this document and apply it sensibly at a local level.
 Every club will find unique challenges and scenarios that it must work through and apply an appropriate risk assessment to.